Irma winds down, not before appearing to set a record for most records

 Irma is confirmed to have killed 10 people in the United States so far: four in the U.S. Virgin Islands, three in Puerto Rico, two in Georgia and one in Florida.

-More than 7 million customers remained without power in Florida at midnight Monday.
+More than 7 million customers remained without power in Florida late Monday.
 Almost 1½ million had no power in Georgia, which experienced the oddity of tropical storm warnings over Atlanta, more than 800 miles from where Irma made its first U.S. landfall.

 Related: Floridians Take Stock and Begin Recovery as Irma Exits